eerimoq/pyfuzzer/README.rst

 Hello world fatal error
 -----------------------

-Similar to the previous example, but triggers a fatal error in one branch in the code.
+Similar to the previous example, but triggers a fatal error when ``tell()`` is called with a bytes object longer than 2 bytes as its first argument.

 .. code-block:: text